 What we're fighting for today

-Ensuring healthy and sustainable food and nutrition education in schools and children’s settings, including free school meals, holiday provision with food and Healthy Start or Best Start vouchers.
+Healthy and nutritious food in schools and children’s settings, including free school meals, holiday provision with food and Healthy Start or Best Start vouchers.

 The Children’s Food campaign secured some of the strongest legislation in the world to protect children from junk food advertising on television, resulting in a 37% reduction in advertisements aimed at children for products high in fat, salt and sugar, and further restrictions in non-broadcast media since 2017.
 They also worked with the Food Poverty team to secure over £500 million in support from Government during the Covid-19 crisis, including the extension of free school meals.